VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Order/objects/process-payment-request-result-type.md

 # ProcessPaymentRequestResultType ==~object~==

-The `ProcessPaymentRequestResultType` is a type that represents the result of a payment processing request.
+This type represents the result of a payment processing request.

 ## Fields